KurtBoehm/svg-path-editor/docs/source/index.rst

    print(f"{rotated:.5}")

    # The precision can be controlled using `getcontext`/`localcontext`
-   # Since `Decimal` is a floating-point format, the precision specifies the overall
+   # Since `Decimal` is a floating-point format, the precision specifies the total
-   # number of digits, not just the number of decimal places.
+   # number of significant digits, not just the number of decimal places
    with localcontext() as ctx:
        ctx.prec = 6
        rotated = path.rotated(0, 0, -45)
-       # Same shape, but with reduced numeric precision
+       # Same output as before, even without explicit precision reduction
        # M 0 0 l 7.07107 -7.07107 l 7.07107 7.07107 z
        print(rotated)